How much power does a 5kW solar system produce per day?

 In most cases, the answer is no. But if you are going to spend that much on reducing the cost of your power bill, you are running a 15-year-old fridge and a 30-year-old hot water unit.
 It might be time to replace them also.

 f.
 Air Conditioner 3kW – 5kW per hour

 Running an air conditioner system on solar power is like trying to swim with lead boots.
 You are going to be taking on water at some point.
-Considering that your system only produces 5kw in peak periods and the air conditioner uses that per hour, you are going to run into trouble.
+Considering that your system only produces 5kw in peak periods and the air conditioner uses that per hour, you will run into trouble.

-Use sparingly and I would advise only to use during peak periods.
-The good part about an air conditioner is, you only really need it on hot days when the sun is high in the sky, so your system will be running at its maximum anyway.
+Use sparingly, and I would advise only to use during peak periods.
+The good part about an air conditioner is, that you only really need it on hot days when the sun is high in the sky, so your system will be running at its maximum anyway.

 Can I store the energy to use later on?